FaithInMotion/NightbotQueue/README.md

 ```
 !commands add !addme $(urlfetch http://www.example.com/add.php?channel=dsc&user=$(user))
 ```
-Usage: `!nextup 3`
+Usage: `!addme`

-Definition: Pulls the top 3 names from the queue and deletes them from the database.
+Definition: Adds the calling user to the bottom of the list.
 Only allows one entry per user, until their entry is deleted by `!nextup`.

 ### Command: !showqueue
 ```